Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

 	wget http://download.tinkerforge.com/tools/brickd/linux/brickd_linux_latest_armhf.deb
 	sudo dpkg -i brickd_linux_latest_armhf.deb

-After you have the Brick Daemon installed you can put the HAT on top of the Raspberry Pi and restart it.
+After the Brick Daemon is installed you can put the HAT on top of the Raspberry Pi and restart it.

 Now use :ref:`Brick Viewer <brickv>` to connect to the Bricklets.
 You can install